-Canton is also the head-quarters of the Canton Fed-eration of Peasants' Unions.
-This organization was in the early part of 1926 more or less confined to the prov-inces of Kwangtung and Kwangsi, but its influence was extending to other provwas extending to other provinces.
+Canton is also the headquarters of the Canton Federation of Peasants' Unions.
+This organization was in the early part of 1926 more or less confined to the provinces of Kwangtung and Kwangsi, but its influence was extending to other provinces.

-The organization of the Peasants' Unions is as follows: The peasants and small farmers in a village are organized in one unit.
+The organization of the Peasants' Unions is as fol-The peasants and lows: small farmers in a village are organized in one unit.
 These units are grouped in towns, districts and provinces.
 If more than one-third of the farmers join the union, then they form a branch.
 In small villages where there are less than 30 members, they cooperate with an adjoining village.
 Larger areas are sometimes divided into arrondissements.

 Mr. Wang, secretary and member of the executive of the Federation of Peasant's Unions, informed me that there are 66 districts comprising 60,000 members.
 The villagers hold mass meetings, the larger organizations delegate meetings.
 On the central executive committee there are 13 members.
-There is also a standing committee of five and in the districts standing committees of three.
-Provincial congresses are held annually, district convincial congresses are held annually, district consistent than districts every three months and village meetings every month.
+There is also a standing committee of five and in the districts standing committees -of three.
+Provincial congresses are held annually, district congresses every six months, congresses in sections smaller than districts every three months and vil-lage meetings every month.
 Members of the central executive committee hold office for one year, officials of district committees for six months and others for three months.